-New Zealand is a representative democracy, with a Parliament consisting of members who represent the voters that elected them.
+New Zealand is a representative democracy, with a Parliament consisting of members who represent the voters who elected them.
 This is true of legislatures (parliaments) in all modern democracies.
-Generally speaking, voters' views are considered and acted on indirectly via their members of Parliament.
-However, referendums, a poll of voters on a particular issue, give voters an opportunity to express their views more directly.
+Generally speaking, voters' views are considered and acted on indirectly by their members of Parliament.
+A referendum – a poll of voters on a particular issue – sometimes gives voters an opportunity to express their views directly.

 QED by the OED

 The editors of a comparative study of referendums asked the editor of the Oxford English dictionary which word was correct for the plural of referendum – referendums or referenda?
 The OED editor replied: ‘My own view is that referendums is logically preferable as a plural form meaning ballots on one issue (as a Latin gerund, referendum has no plural).
 The Latin plural gerundive referenda, meaning ‘things to be referred’, necessarily connotes a plurality of issues.’1

 The British attitude to referendums

 New Zealand’s system of representative democracy was modelled on that of Britain, where referendums were traditionally held in low regard.
 British politician Edmund Burke, speaking to the electors of Bristol in 1774, expressed the widely held idea that the views of representatives, rather than voters, should be followed in policy-making.
 Burke said, ‘Your representative owes you, not his industry only, but his judgement; and he betrays, instead of serving you, if he sacrifices it to your opinion.’2

 The United Kingdom held its first national referendum as recently as 1975.
 By a majority of more than two to one, voters endorsed Britain's continued membership of the European Economic Community.
 A much closer referendum in 2016 had the opposite outcome, and in 2020 the UK left the European Union.